cambecc/air/README.md

      interpolation.
 TPS is definitely the wrong method to use for natural phenomenon such as air pollutants, but it produces a smoother surface than IDW.
    * The SVG map of Tokyo is overlaid with an HTML5 Canvas, where the animation is drawn.
-     The animation renderer needs to know where the borders of Tokyo are rendered by the SVG engine, but this information is extremely difficult to obtain.
-     To workaround this problem, the [canvg](http://code.google.com/p/canvg/) library is used to re-render Tokyo's polygons to a detached Canvas element, and the Canvas' pixels operate as a mask to distinguish points that lie inside the map to those outside.
+     The animation renderer needs to know where the borders of Tokyo are rendered by the SVG engine, but this pixel-for-pixel information is difficult to obtain directly from the SVG elements.
+To workaround this problem, Tokyo's polygons are re-rendered to a detached Canvas element, and the Canvas' pixels operate as a mask to distinguish points that lie inside the map to those outside.
+The field mask occupies the red color channel, and the display mask is encoded in the green color channel.
    * I used [when.js](https://github.com/cujojs/when) in the browser because it was a fun experiment.